 Apply any kind of filters by storable fields to include only documents which are of interest.
 Filter by a chosen partner or responsible user.
 Sort table lines by any searchable model field.
 Group lines by a specific model attribute.

 Send lists with any periodicity: every day, each last Friday of a month, on a definite date of the year, and so on.
 Make reports reflect company calendars.

 Any partner might be one of the reminder recipients: internal or portal users, customers, or suppliers.

 Reports by any Odoo object

-Periodic reports for external and internal use
+For external and internal use

 Managing Lists Reminders

 The app assumes generating a table of records related to a certain model and filtered according to your rules (including dates).
 It is up to you what records to include in the report, with what periodicity to send it, and whom to send.
-This way, you can configure various list reminders, that then would be sent regularly to different partners: internal or portal users, customers, suppliers.
+This way, you can configure various list reminders, that then would be sent regularly to different partners: internal or portal users, customers, and suppliers.